grommunio/gromox/doc/charset.rst

 codepage argument with which the in-memory message object will operate under a possibly different codepage.

-The ROP ropGetPropertiesSpecific has a "want_unicode" argument.
+The ROP ropGetPropertiesSpecific has a "want_unicode" argument, which can influence whether some response properties come out as _A or _W.

-For PR_BODY_A, PR_INTERNET_CPID is used.
-Perhaps the per-connection/per-MO
-codepage only plays a role for other properties like PR_SUBJECT_A?